discoverydns/dnsapi-client/README.md

 This project is part of the [DiscoveryDNS](http://www.discoverydns.com) solution.
 It is a Java client to the DiscoveryDNS Server REST API.

+## User manual

+The user manual of the DiscoveryDNS API can be found in the ["doc/DDNS - Managed DNS Manual - 1.2.docx"](https://github.com/discoverydns/dnsapi-client/blob/master/doc/DDNS%20-%20Managed%20DNS%20Manual%20-%201.2.docx) document.

+## DNSSEC Practice Statement

+The DNSSEC Practice Statement of the DiscoveryDNS API can be found in the ["doc/DDNS - DNSSEC Practice Statement - Reseller - 1.0.docx"](https://github.com/discoverydns/dnsapi-client/blob/master/doc/DDNS%20-%20DNSSEC%20Practice%20Statement%20-%20Reseller%20-%201.0.docx) document.

 ## API Description

-The details of the DiscoveryDNS REST API commands and responses can be found in the ["doc/DDNS - DiscoveryDNS API - v1.7.docx"](https://github.com/discoverydns/dnsapi-client/blob/master/doc/DDNS%20-%20DiscoveryDNS%20API%20-%20v1.7.docx) document.
+The details of the DiscoveryDNS REST API commands and responses can be found in the ["doc/DDNS - DiscoveryDNS API - v1.9.docx"](https://github.com/discoverydns/dnsapi-client/blob/master/doc/DDNS%20-%20DiscoveryDNS%20API%20-%20v1.9.docx) document.

 If you want to develop a client to the API in a language different from Java, you will have to consult this document to find out what REST calls are to be implemented and what responses are to be expected.